 In the realm of robotics, the application of multimodal image anomaly detection [24] models offers a plethora of advantages, leveraging the integration of diverse sensory data to enhance robotic perception, decision-making, and adaptability in complex environments.
 First and foremost, these models facilitate comprehensive perception by integrating information from various sensors such as visual cameras, microphones, and textual inputs.
 This amalgamation provides a holistic, multidimensional understanding of the surroundings, enabling robots to perceive intricate details and nuances in the environment.
-These models significantly contribute to enhanced robustness by capturing data from different modalities.
-Utilizing multimodal data ensures the system's stability in scenarios where one sensor modality may fail due to interference or noise.
+By capturing data from different modalities, these models significantly contribute to enhanced robustness.
+In scenarios where one sensor modality may fail due to interference or noise, the utilization of multimodal data ensures the system's stability.
 Redundancy across modalities guarantees that even if one source is compromised, other modalities can compensate, preserving the integrity of the perception system.
 The improved accuracy of anomaly detection is another notable advantage.
-These models access a richer information by fusing multimodal features, enabling more precise anomaly identification.
+By fusing multimodal features, these models gain access to a richer set of information, enabling more precise anomaly identification.
 The synthesis of diverse features enhances the discrimination power of the model, leading to lower false positive rates and increased overall detection accuracy.

-Additionally, multimodal models offer adaptive versatility by allowing robots to dynamically select and integrate sensor data based on task requirements and environmental conditions.
+Additionally, multimodal models offer adaptive versatility by allowing robots to dynamically select and integrate data from different sensors based on task requirements and environmental conditions.
 This adaptability is crucial in real-world applications where the robot needs to handle diverse tasks in changing surroundings.
 Furthermore, these models enable robots to achieve a deeper contextual understanding.
 By combining textual information with visual and auditory data, the model gains insights into the semantic context of the scene.
 This semantic understanding is invaluable in human-robot interaction scenarios, where interpreting contextual cues is vital.
 Moreover, in dynamic environments, the ability to fuse temporal and spatial information across different modalities equips robots with the capability to track anomalies over time, enabling the prediction and proactive management of potential issues.

-However, several challenges and limitations remain.
-One significant drawback is the complexity involved in feature fusion.
-Integrating heterogeneous data from multiple modalities often requires sophisticated algorithms and strategies, making the fusion process computationally intensive.
-Achieving an optimal fusion scheme that maximizes the strengths of each modality while minimizing information loss presents a non-trivial challenge.
-Additionally, data misalignment and calibration discrepancies between different sensors can impede the accurate fusion of multimodal data.
-Variations in sensor technologies, resolutions, and calibration methods can lead to misalignments, affecting the quality of the fused features and, consequently, the performance of the anomaly detection system.
-Another limitation concerns the availability and quality of labeled data for training these multimodal models.
-Acquiring a diverse and comprehensive dataset that captures anomalies across various modalities is challenging.
-The scarcity of labeled data, especially in real-world, nuanced scenarios, can undermine the robustness and generalizability of the trained models.
-Furthermore, the interpretability and explainability of multimodal anomaly detection models remain critical issues.
-Understanding the decision-making process of these complex models, particularly when they are fused with multiple modalities, is essential, especially in applications where human intervention or oversight is necessary.
+But there are still several challenges and limitations exist.
+One significant drawback is the complexity in feature fusion.
+Integrating heterogeneous data from multiple modalities often requires intricate algorithms and strategies, making the fusion process computationally intensive.
+Achieving an optimal fusion scheme that maximizes the advantages of each modality while minimizing information loss poses a non-trivial problem.
+Moreover, data misalignment and calibration discrepancies between different sensors can hinder the accurate fusion of multimodal data.
+Variations in sensor technologies, resolutions, and calibration methods can lead to misalignments, affecting the quality of fused features and, subsequently, the performance of the anomaly detection system.
+Another limitation lies in the availability and quality of labeled data for training these multimodal models.
+Acquiring a diverse and comprehensive dataset that encompasses anomalies across various modalities is challenging.
+The scarcity of labeled data, especially in real-world, nuanced scenarios, can hinder the robustness and generalizability of the trained models.
+Furthermore, interpretability and explainability of the multimodal anomaly detection models remain a concern.
+Understanding the decision-making process of these complex models, particularly when fused with multiple modalities, is crucial, especially in applications where human intervention or oversight is necessary.